The Pacific War Trilogy

-The Pacific War Trilogy is a three-volume history of the war in the Pacific, written by best selling author and military historian Ian W. Toll.
+The Pacific War Trilogy is a three-volume history of the war in the Pacific, written by author and military historian Ian W. Toll.
 The series was published by W. W. Norton & Company.
 Toll is a graduate of St George's School in Middletown, Rhode Island.
 In 1989, he received an undergraduate degree in American history from Georgetown University; in 1995 he received a master's degree in public policy from Harvard Kennedy School at Harvard University.

 Book series

 The Pacific Crucible

 Pacific Crucible: War at Sea in the Pacific, 1941–1942 is the first volume in the Pacific War trilogy.
 The book is a narrative history of the opening phase of the Pacific War, which took place in the eastern Pacific between the Allies and the Empire of Japan.
 It was published by W. W. Norton & Company in 2011 (hardcover and Kindle) and 2012 (paperback).
 It was released as an audiobook narrated by Grover Gardner by Audible Studios in 2011.
 The book was the winner of the Northern California Book Award for Nonfiction in 2012.